blbadger/blbadger.github.io/language-discreteness.md

 it, but ario, the Idea, versus Mario, the Man
 ```

 And the situation is not helped with training: recall for one transformer block of an untrained $d_{model}=64$ mixer, we have a perfect input representation for `Mario, the Idea, versus Mario, the Man`, but we find that non-self token representation is much worse.
-For `[:, 1:, :]` we have (ignoring trailing tokens)
+For `[:, 1:, :]` we have (ignoring trailing tokens) from the first mixer block

 ```
 selessonario, the Idea, versus Mario, the Man